jed/domo/README.md

 domo
 ====

 domo is a JavaScript library that pulls HTML markup and CSS style into JavaScript syntax, in the [browser][browser] and on the [server][server].
 It's a simpler, easier, and more reliable alternative to template engines and CSS pre-processors.
-You can find it on [domo_github][domo_githubg] and [npm][npm].
+You can find it on [github][domo_github] and [npm][npm].

 [browser]: #browser
 [server]: #server